Duke Supplemental Essays 2025-26 – Prompts and Advice

-With a 5.8% acceptance rate, getting into Duke in 2022-23 is now as daunting a challenge as gaining acceptance into just about any Ivy League school.
+With a sub-5% acceptance rate, getting into Duke in 2025-26 is as daunting a challenge as gaining acceptance into just about any Ivy League school.
 While Duke University may immediately conjure up images of the “Cameron Crazies” decked out in devil masks and blue face paint, make no mistake—those rowdy-looking students are really as studious as they come.
 In fact, just about every single one of the individuals you see in those stands on television scored a 1500+ on the SAT or a 35+ on the ACT and earned a parade of A’s throughout a high school schedule overflowing with AP/IB/dual enrollment courses.
 This brings us to the topic of this blog – how to write the Duke supplemental essays.

 Given that almost 19 of every 20 applicants to Duke University are ultimately unsuccessful, you need to do everything you can to stand out amidst a sea of uber-qualified teens from around the globe.
 Through its one mandatory essay prompt and two optional offerings, the Duke University supplemental section still affords applicants an opportunity to highlight what makes them uniquely qualified for admission.
-Below are Duke’s supplemental prompts for the 2022-23 admissions cycle along with tips about how to address each one.
+Below are Duke’s supplemental prompts for the 2025-26 admissions cycle along with tips about how to address each one.

-Required Duke Supplemental Essays – #1
+Duke Supplemental Essay #1 (Required)

 Common components of a generic “Why Duke?” essay